cryostatio/cryostat-legacy/README.md

 JDK Flight Recorder has event templates, which are preset definition of a set of events, and for each a set of options and option values.
-A given JVM is likely to have some built-in templates ready for use out-of-the-box, but Cryostat also hosts its own small catalog of templates within its own local storage.
+A given JVM is likely to have some built-in templates ready for use out-of-the-box, but Cryostat also hosts its own small catalog of templates within its own storage.
 This catalog is stored at the path specified by the environment variable `CRYOSTAT_TEMPLATE_PATH`.
 Templates can be uploaded to Cryostat and then used to create recordings.